guikk/RustParallelProject/README.md

 `O(1)` Space complexity

 ## Parallelization
-### Parallel Single Pass with Shared Limits
+### Parallel Single-pass with Shared Limits
 By sharing the the integer variables of greatest and smallest elements, the array elements could be analysed in parallel.

-The problem with this solution is that if we use a lock to synchronize the access to the variables and avoid a race condition, elements would be analyzed one at a time, turning the sollution the same as the sequential single pass.
+The problem with this solution is that if we use a lock to synchronize the access to the variables and avoid a race condition, elements would be analyzed one at a time, turning the sollution the same as the sequential single-pass.

 I couldn't find a way to avoid this from happening, so I decided to invest in other solutions.